DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

 - 1.10.1 Risk assessment/analysis
   - **Risk Assessment**: used to identify the risks and set criticality priorities, and then risk response is used to determine the best defense for each identified risk
   - The primary goal of a security risk assessment is to identify and analyze risks and then develop strategies to reduce them to an acceptable level.
+  - It also involves assigning an asset value using valuation methods such as Purchase cost, Depreciated cost, Replacement cost etc if the risk where to materialize.
   - A risk matrix or risk heat map is a form of risk assessment that is performed on a basic graph or chart
   - Likelihood assessment is a component of a risk assessment that determines the likelihood that a risk will materialize
   - **❄️Risk** is threat with a vulnerability.
 Risk is the possibility or likelihood that a threat will exploit a vulnerability to cause harm to an asset and the severity of damage that could result.